hasanaliozkan-dev/SFSGL/README.md

 ```

 ### Docker installation and running
-You can run this docker command to build and run the application using docker container.
+You can run this docker command to build and run the application using the docker container.
 ```bash
 docker build -t my-python-app . docker run -p 5001:5001 -p 5002:5002 my-python-app